 Mandatory unemployment insurance was introduced in Ukraine on 1 January 2001.
 Independent agricultural workers, as well as Ukrainians working abroad, may participate in the unemployment insurance scheme on a voluntary basis.
 Insured persons, as well as young persons who ended or suspended their studies or who are free from regular or alternative (non-military) service and who need assistance in finding employment for their first job, are entitled to benefits and social services, provided that they are registered as unemployed with the State Employment Service.
 Benefits are currently payable out of the Unemployment Fund.
-Insured unemployed persons' benefits depend on their past wages, insurance period and the reasons for dismissal from the last workplace.
-Uninsured persons and young persons who ended or suspended their studies, or who are free from regular or alternative (non-military) service, have the right to unemployment benefits at the minimum level.
+Insured unemployed persons' benefits depend on their past wages, insurance period, duration of unemployment, and the reasons for dismissal from the last workplace.
+Persons who receive unemployment benefits that do not take their insurance period and wages into account, as well as young persons who ended or suspended their studies, or who are free from regular or alternative (non-military) service, have the right to unemployment benefits at the minimum level.

-Since 1 April 2017, the minimum unemployment benefit for persons who have no pensionable service or whose pensionable service within the twelve months preceding the registration as unemployed was shorter than six months, is UAH 544 per month and for persons whose pensionable service within the twelve months preceding the registration as unemployed was longer than six months, is UAH 1,280 per month.
+Since 1 January 2018, the minimum unemployment benefit for persons who have no pensionable service or whose pensionable service within the twelve months preceding the registration as unemployed was shorter than six months, is UAH 544 per month (and will increase to UAH 610 per month starting from 1 January 2019) and for persons whose pensionable service within the twelve months preceding the registration as unemployed was longer than six months, is UAH 1,440 per month (and will increase to UAH 1,630 per month starting from 1 January 2019).
 Such minimum unemployment benefit is payable at least twice per month, or, if agreed to by the unemployed receiving the benefit, once per month pursuant to the law "On Mandatory State Social Unemployment Insurance".

-In accordance with Ukrainian employment insurance laws, any unemployed person who worked for at least six months within the twelve months preceding the registration as unemployed is entitled to benefits, depending on such person's past employment period.
+In accordance with Ukrainian employment insurance laws, any unemployed person whose pensionable service within the twelve months preceding the registration as unemployed was longer than six months is entitled to benefits, depending on such person's past employment period.
 In particular, a person is entitled to benefits equivalent to 70 per cent. of that person's average monthly salary if the past employment period was more than ten years, 60 per cent. if it was between six and 10 years, 55 per cent. if it was between two and six years and 50 per cent. if it was less than two years.
-An unemployed person is entitled to 100 per cent. of such benefits for the first 90 calendar days, 80 per cent. for the subsequent 90 calendar days and 70 per cent. for the following months; however, unemployment benefits are limited to 360 calendar days in a two-year period.
+An unemployed person is entitled to 100 per cent. of such benefits for the first 90 calendar days, 80 per cent. for the subsequent 90 calendar days and 70 per cent. for the following months; however, unemployment benefits are limited to 720 calendar days for persons of preretirement age and 360 calendar days for other persons in a two-year period.

-The major categories of social services rendered to the unemployed include professional training (including re-training and advanced training) and assistance in finding employment, including through subsidies to employers for creation of additional jobs in new workplaces, providing citizens with a special voucher for professional training and organisation of public works, as well as information and consulting services related to employment (including the provision of social services to vulnerable persons, IDPs and participants in the conflict in certain parts of the Donetsk and Luhansk regions).
+The major categories of social services rendered to the unemployed include search for an appropriate job and assistance in employment process, including by means of holding public works; professional training (including re-training and advanced training); providing subsidies to employers for creation of additional jobs in new workplaces, providing citizens with a special voucher to keep up with competition in the labour market, as well as information and consulting services related to employment (including the provision of social services to vulnerable persons, IDPs and participants in the conflict in, and the temporary occupation of, territories in the Donetsk and Luhansk regions).